Kamilov-glitch/private-posts/README.md

 ## Laravel app

- - IMPORTANT --- Curently mysql host for this app is dead, working on it
+ - IMPORTANT --- Curently heroku removed free deployments((

 Its a Laravel application with MySQL database, some vue.js and bootstrap 5 technology was added here and there Main goals of this app were too: